msoltanshah/rotary-tilting-wing-robot-modeling/README.md

 # Simscape/Simulink Model of Rotary-Tilting-Wing Robot

-This repository provides a brief description of the developed Simscape/Simulink models for a rotary-tilting-wing robot system.

 This repository provides the developed Simscape/Simulink models for a rotary-tilting-wing robot system.
 These models are designed to simulate the dynamics and control of an advanced aerial system, offering a platform to test various control strategies and system behaviors.
 The models use Simulink’s simulation features and include customizable components for various experimental setups.

 <p align="center">